daattali/beautiful-jekyll/_posts/2018-11-07-PopSim-Workshop.md

 subtitle: New advances in simulation will allow marine biologists to simulate very large population sizes
 ---

-Last Saturday I attended the PopSim Workshop at Cold Spring Harbor.
+Last Sunday I attended the PopSim Workshop at Cold Spring Harbor.
 The workshop was organized in an effort to address the lack of benchmark simulations in population genetics and genomics for evaluating methods.
 A “benchmark” set is a set of simulations that everyone uses to evaluate and compare their methods to each other.
 Benchmark datasets for image recognition, like [MNIST](https://en.wikipedia.org/wiki/MNIST_database), have been crucial in moving the field of machine learning forward.